Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Frobenius twist and differential operators

 \begin{lem} Let $f:U\ra X$ be an {\'e}tale morphism.
 Then $f^*\D_{X}$ is canonically isomorphic to $\D_{U}$. \end{lem}

 \begin{proof} We use the presentation of $\D_{U}$ as universal enveloping algebras of the Lie algebroid $\mc T_U$ of vector fields.
-The statement of the lemma then immediately follows from the isomorphism $\mc T_U\isoto f^*\mc T_V$ and functoriality of Frobenius. \end{proof}
+The statement of the lemma then follows immediately from the isomorphism $\mc T_U\isoto f^*\mc T_V$ and functoriality of Frobenius. \end{proof}